-The learning strategy for this course is collaborative in that you share your skills and experience with other students.
+The learning strategy for this course is collaborative insofar as you share your skills and experience with other students.
 You are supported by an online learning environment which incorporates focused conferencing and work spaces linked to specific activities for each module.
 There are also informal discussion areas and links to online resources including library support.
 Study materials and course readings are provided.

 Summary of key dates

 |Application deadline||19 August||31 October|

 |Online induction session starts||September||January|

 You may commence your studies in September or January.
 We allow you up to five years to complete your qualification.
 However, a typical route through the MA is shown below: